xpack/web-doxygen/website/docs/api/files/src-datetime-h.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Return a string representation for a given std::tm value that is formatted according to the pattern given by a format. <a href="#a9f06f858b1cd97d3bc7b850a600b45be">More...</a></p>
+Return a string representation for a given std::tm value that is formatted according to the pattern given by a format. <a href="#a9f06f858b1cd97d3bc7b850a600b45be">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">